 Page Experience Factors and Core Web Vitals

-As we’ve established, Google’s decision to combine some existing search signals: Mobile-friendliness, Safe browsing, HTTPS security, Intrusive interstitial guidelines together with Core Web Vital metrics: Loading, Interactivity and Visual Stability will see the websites that provide a better user experience across these factors being more likely to rank well when this update rolls out in June 2021.
+As we’ve established, Google’s decision to combine some existing search signals: Mobile-friendliness, Safe browsing, HTTPS security, Intrusive interstitial guidelines together with Core Web Vital metrics: Loading, Interactivity and Visual Stability will see the websites that provide a better user experience across these factors being more likely to rank well now that this update is fully rolled out.

 Let’s take a look at what you can do to improve the user experience on your site.

-Steps you can take TODAY to prepare for the Page Experience update
+Steps you can take TODAY to improve the user experience on your site.

 If you’re a small business owner running your own website, you might feel a bit daunted by all of this information above, especially when we talk about the Core Web Vitals metrics.